What is the Read/Write API Specification?

 # Does the ASPSP always have to redirect back to the TPP?

-The OBIE Standard supports 2 methods of authentication: redirection and decoupled.
+The OBL Standard supports 2 methods of authentication: redirection and decoupled.

-For redirection, OBIE's research has suggested that redirection screens are a useful part of the process, providing customer trust.
+For redirection, OBL's research has suggested that redirection screens are a useful part of the process, providing customer trust.
 The following reasons are noted:

 They help customers navigate their online journey and inform them of what is going to happen next.
 They help create a clear sense of separation between the TPP’s domain and the ASPSP’s domain.
 For more details, please refer to Customer Experience Guidelines: